 After the ablation, the electrode is withdrawn while cauterizing the entry tract in an effort to prevent seeding of the pathway by tumor cells.
 For tumors located near vasculature, heat may be dissipated by cooler blood flowing through these vessels - an effect known as "heat sink."
 To attain effective temperatures in these cases, the tynes must be rotated or withdrawn slightly.

-Postoperatively, patients undergo immediate repeat imaging (typically with contrast-enhanced CT) to evaluate the ablation(s) and to look for potential complications.
+Postoperatively, patients undergo immediate repeat imaging (typically with contrast-enhanced CT) to evaluate the ablation(s) and look for potential complications.

-Post-Procedural Assessment & Follow-Up
+Post-Procedural Assessment and Follow-Up

 Perihepatic fluid, right lung base pulmonary consolidation, and right-sided pleural effusion are normal, commonly seen changes on immediate post-RFA imaging.
-Free fluid in the peritoneal cavity can also be seen, which typically resolves in a matter of days.
+Free fluid in the peritoneal cavity can also be seen, which typically resolves in days.
 Iatrogenic arterioportal shunting and small peri-tumoral foci of air as well as RFA-induced arterioportal vascular shunting are also frequently seen on immediate post-procedural CT and frequently resolve within one month.

 A smooth, uniform, symmetric, concentric rim of enhancement surrounding the ablation zone, which represents a benign physiologic response to thermal injury, is the most common imaging feature in the first month.
 Nearly 90% of patients will have this finding.